 You don’t have to be a vegetarian to be against factory farming as it emits more greenhouse gases than the whole transport sector, is the number one cause of deforestation, and is the number one user of antibiotics and freshwater worldwide.
 By making factory farming about materiality and not morality, I changed the conversation and brought the risk of it becoming a stranded asset to Wall Street.

-In just four years, FAIRR has become an ESG hub of more than $20 trillion, making it the fastest-growing ESG initiative in the world.
+In just five years, FAIRR has become an ESG hub of more than $28 trillion, making it the fastest-growing ESG initiative in the world.

 Investors need ESG data, so we created the Coller FAIRR Protein Producer Index.
-FAIRR has also launched various successful shareholder engagements, including to reduce climate emissions, stop everyday use of antibiotics, and invest in food tech.
+FAIRR has also launched various successful shareholder engagements, including to reduce climate emissions, stop everyday use of antibiotics, and to put more plant protein on the meat aisle.

 My advice is to go back to the future and ask how those multiple versions of you feel about you today.
 For the first time, I am very proud of that 12-year-old boy.